6vx/6vx/README.md

 ## About in a sentence

-Widget-artificer increasingly interested in architecting inexpensive cloud solutions for everyday tasks.
+Nerd increasingly interested in architecting inexpensive cloud solutions for everyday tasks (ie eliminate human drudgery.)

 ## About in a paragraph